Castux/devtut/HelloWorld.md

 Notice:

 - no return type declaration
-- no argument type declaration (just the name)
+- no parameter type declaration (just the name)
 - `print` can actually print anything, not just strings
 - `print_and_double` can be passed a variable of any type, here we passed a number